mozilla/irlpodcast/content/episodes/2019-03-04-S04E07-what-if-women-built-the-internet.md

 categories: "episodes"
 host: "Manoushz"
 shownotes: |
-  Help us dream up the next season of IRL.
-What topics should we cover?
-Who should we talk to?
-[Let us know by filling out this survey](https://qsurvey.mozilla.com/s3/IRL-Listener-Survey).

   Coraline Ada Ehmke has been an open source programmer for over 20 years and created the [Contributor Covenant](https://www.contributor-covenant.org/).
 You can also learn about Mozilla's own [community participation guidelines](https://www.mozilla.org/about/governance/policies/participation/).

   Meritocracy as an open source practice is briefly mentioned in this episode.
 Mozilla has taken steps to discontinue using the word “meritocracy” as a way to describe our governance and leadership structures.
 [Here's why](https://blog.mozilla.org/inclusion/2018/10/02/words-matter-moving-beyond-meritocracy/).